shin1987/trigram/README.md

 `java -cp build data/data0.txt`

-if the program has been compiled corrected, the generated text should appear as `a.txt` in the current working directory.
+if the program has been compiled correctly, the generated text should appear as `a.txt` in the current working directory.

 A note on input file format:
 There is an extra script called `processing-data` which prepares an arbitary text file to a more friendly format.
 To run it: